 Want to know more about our considerations?
 Read more

-We expect this project to be progressed as future funding allows, likely in 2019-2020.
+We expect this project to be progressed as future funding allows.
 There will be more discussion with the community and opportunities to have a say at that time.

 Read the summary of feedback (PDF 283KB)

 The Broadway route has two sections: Miro Street (via the shared path under the airport runway) to Strathmore shops (three options); and Strathmore shops to Seatoun Tunnel (two options).